rustfoundation/safety-critical-rust-coding-guidelines/GOALS.md

 * For any version to be conflict-free with various members' or their organizations' viewpoints
   * Members and their organizations may take different stances on how The Rust Programming Language's constructs should be viewed and approached.
 This is **okay and expected**.
   * We'd like to ship something that we can obtain broad consensus on.
-  * Worst case scenario: there may be a section here or there which you may need to adjust in an internal version that'd downstream.
+  * Worst case scenario: there may be a section here or there which a user may need to adjust in an internal version, which would then be downstreamed.